 Having said that, here are our top tips:

-So, as long as you have yours serviced regularly and follow our easy maintenance tips, you shouldn’t have to face any major issues for many years to come.
+Most underfloor heating systems are low-maintenance.
+As long as you have yours serviced regularly and follow our easy maintenance tips, you shouldn’t face any major issues for many years to come.